frash23/SAD-Panel/README.md

   Current features include:

-  * Large penises
+  * Home page with monitoring of online players, CPU usage (that makes sense!) and RAM usage.
-  * Doge sounds on every mouseclick
+  * Intelliget cluster system, creates new serverse on the machine with least load.
-  * 10% transparency overlay image of Doge on every HTML object
+  * Lots of features, will write them down another time.